Agustin-Vidal-Holberton/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 5-more_numbers.c: Prints numbers from 0 to 14, ten times
 6-print_line.c: Draws a straight line in the terminal 7-print_diagonal.c: Draws a diagonal line on the terminal.
+8-print_square.c: Prints a square using the '#' character.